mhat/zephyr/README.md

-## Simple HTTP Client ontop of Typheous
+## Simple HTTP client using Typheous, derived from the Riak client